andrew-lyons/rcg-localhost-api/README.md

 I've created a demo Mongo Atlas db that is in the .env file.
 Normally would .gitignore, but, everything is contained in a demo.

-You can check out the schema to structure the calls, but I'll include some .json object comments in each route .js file.
+You can check out the schema to structure the calls, but I'll include some .json object comments in the phones route .js files.
+The others are pretty straightforward looking at the schema.